techvillaLnct/Techvilla-Web/README.md

 Welcome to **TechVilla Coding Club** — Empowering the Next Generation of Developers.
 We believe in **Code.
 Create.
 Contribute.** Our goal is to foster an inclusive and collaborative developer community.

 ## 🚀 Project Overview
-TechVilla is a web platform designed to support developers by providing access to resources, events, and a strong network of like-minded individuals.
+This is TechVilla's web platform designed to support developers by providing access to resources, events, and a strong network of like-minded individuals.
 Join us in our mission to **empower the next generation of developers**.

 ---